kshashov/spring-boot-starter-telegram/README.md

 | telegram.bot.max-pool-size | Max pool size for default pool executor |
 | telegram.bot.session-seconds | Cache expiration time for the all beans inside session scope |

-If it isn’t enough, you can declare the following components with your implementations:
+If it isn’t enough, you can use Java-based confirations:
-* `TelegramBotGlobalPropertiesConfiguration` to configure global setting or bot specific settings:
+* `TelegramBotGlobalPropertiesConfiguration` to configure global and bot specific settings:
     ```java
     @Component
     public class MyBotConfiguration implements TelegramBotGlobalPropertiesConfiguration {